Accio/MCBDD/index.md

 ### Module IV: What efficacy and safety profiles can we expect?

 Module IV focuses on MoA inference for safety and efficacy profiles of drug candidates.
-We will mainly computational analysis and impact of single-cell omics data, and explore the potential of proteomics to infer mode of action.
+We will explore the difference between causal inference and statistical modelling, as well as computational analysis and impact of single-cell omics data.

+The slides can be found [here](assets/2025/MCBDD-2025-ModuleIV.pdf).

 <a name="modulev"></a>